 In genetic cases of RLS, folic acid supplementation may be indicated, since folate deficiencies are often seen in patients with RLS.
 Your blood levels of folic acid should be 1-12 ng/mL.
 In one study, RLS patients who took folic acid saw their problem disappear, and their IQ improved, too.
 Some blood tests don't show a deficiency, so my source recommends one to ten milligrams of folic acid.
 Check with your doctor.

-Restless Legs Syndrome and Pregnancy
+Restless Legs and Pregnancy

 Pregnancy can create deficiencies in iron, folate and magnesium.
 Check with your doctor about blood monitoring and supplementation.